pangeacyber/pangea-python/examples/asyncio/vault/README.md

 # Pangea Python SDK examples

-This is a quick example about how you use Pangea Python SDK, set up and run it.
+This is a quick example of how to set up and use the Pangea Python SDK.

 ## Set up

-On this example root directory (./examples/vault) run
+In the example root directory (./examples/vault), run the following command:

 ```
 poetry install
 ```

-Set up environment variables ([Instructions](https://pangea.cloud/docs/getting-started/integrate/#set-environment-variables)) `PANGEA_VAULT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on Pangea User Console (token should have access to Vault service [Instructions](https://pangea.cloud/docs/getting-started/configure-services/#configure-a-pangea-service)) and with your pangea domain.
+Set up the environment variables ([Instructions](https://pangea.cloud/docs/getting-started/integrate/#set-environment-variables)) `PANGEA_VAULT_TOKEN` and `PANGEA_DOMAIN` with your project token configured on the Pangea User Console (token should have access to Vault service [Instructions](https://pangea.cloud/docs/getting-started/configure-services/#configure-a-pangea-service)) and with your Pangea domain.

 ## Run